 - The very first cubicle in a row is the one that is used the least often, which means it is usually the cleanest public restroom to use.
 (Until everyone reads this fun fact haha!)

 - Almost 40,000 people in the United States sustain an injury each year because they fell off of their toilet.

 - Your toilet seat is probably cleaner than the cutting board that you use in the kitchen.

-- 1 in 5 people does not wash their hands after they go to the bathroom.
+- 1 in 5 people does not wash their hands after they go to the toilet.
 Of those that do, only 30% of them use soap.

 - About 7 million people drop their cell phones into the toilet each year.